Adelaide Damoah: Career

 Group shows in 2018 included Bonhams "We face Forward!"
 A celebration of contemporary Ghanaian artists including El Anatsui and Professor Ablade Glover and Muse, Model or Mistress in London.

-Damoah's current work involves using her own body as "a paintbrush of sorts," by covering herself with oil paint and pressing her body onto her painting surface, leaving impressions, or traces of herself behind.
+Her current work involves using her own body as "a paintbrush of sorts," by covering herself with oil paint and pressing her body onto her painting surface, leaving impressions, or traces of herself behind.
 Only too aware of the historic hyper-sexualisation of the black female body, Damoah is resolute that this is far from what she wishes to explore in the work.
 Gender and race are obvious issues which are apparent, however, Damoah maintains that the work is about much more than this.
 Writing on her painting surfaces using text in English, Twi and Ga, (the latter two being the languages of the artists parents) Damoah expresses a deep desire to connect with her Ghanaian roots, while entering into a conversation about where she fits in as a child of the African Diaspora.
 The influence of artist Artist Ana Mendieta is apparent in this new work, while direct references in her written text to artist Jean Michele Basquiat, reflect a self-confessed admiration for the artist.
 Damoah cites Frida Kahlo as her main artistic influence.
 To date, Damoah has examined social issues in her work including issues regarding race, identity, sexuality, and domestic violence.

+In 2020, inspired by the events of the same year, Damoah produced the series of body prints entitled Radical Joy.
+This work was then exhibited in a solo exhibition of the same name at Sakhile & Me Gallery in Frankfurt, Germany.
+This series of work was divided into chapters, including Heavenly bodies, Mysteries of Desire, The embodiment of Play and Moonlit Power.
+The Mysteries of Desire chapter of this series is what gave rise to her body of work, Mysteries of Desire, which she then went on to exhibit in Paris the following year.
+This body of work marked a significant change in Damoah's way of thinking about colour and subject matter.

+Selected group exhibitions in 2023 include the ground breaking "Rites of Passage" at Gagosian gallery in London, curated by Peju Oshin.
+Damoah performed "Arachne: Rebirthing Dislocated Cultures", inside the same exhibition to close it.
+In October 2023, Two of Damoah's Mysteries of Desire artworks, which were debut during her first institutional solo exhibition at Fondation H museum, Paris in 2022, were displayed in the exhibition, "Accra!
+The Rise of a Global Art Community", at the Columbus museum of Art in Ohio.

-Damoah is a founding member of the BBFA Collective and the INFEMS Collective.
+Damoah is a founding member of the BBFA Collective and was a co-founder of the INFEMS Collective.
 In September 2019, Damoah appeared in the Visual Collaborative electronic catalogue, in an issue themed Vivencias which translates to "Experiences" in Spanish.
 She was interviewed alongside 30 people from around the world that included Kelli Ali, Dakore Akande and Desdamona.
 She was a guest artist of Museum Week in Paris at the Cite nationale de l'histoire de l'immigration.